SantiagoMorais/calculadora-de-gastos/README.md

 ]
 ```

 - Target: Where the tutorial must focus on.
-Here we are using the id of a component, but it's also possible to use a class from an element, for example.
+Here we are using the id of a component, but it's also possible to use a class from an element, for example
-- Content: The message that will be show to the user, to explain to him what to do.
+- Content: The message that will be show to the user, to explain to him what to do
+- placement: Where the balloon of informations will be positioned
 - diseableBeacon: It is an option in React-Joyride that allows controlling the display of the visual highlight (beacon) around the target element during a tour, disabling it if needed to provide a more customized or straightforward user experience.

 There are a lot of other options to be used.
 Then, we can configure it using a component: